snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 Creates a PM class from an existing SOQL **bt_stripe__Payment_Method__c** object.

 #### Properties
+* __stripeToken__ Tokenized card string represantation (tok_XXXXXXXXX); see Token object on Stripe REST API docs.
+USE THIS instead of raw card data if possible.
 * __customer__ reference to bt_stripe.P360_API_v1.Customer object for associating Payment Method to Customer.
 Required.
 * __cardHolderName__ Name on the card.
 Required.
 * __cardNumber__ The card number, as a string without any separators.
 Required.